OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 ## Fabric Manager Usage

-The OpenNebula NVIDIA Fabric Manager is intended to use via `onefabric` commands, the central point of control, this tool will execute commands remotely via SSH against the KVM hosts and interacting with the Fabric Manager VM using the QEMU guest agent.
+The OpenNebula NVIDIA Fabric Manager is intended to use via `onefabric` commands, the central point of control.
+The  commands are remotely executed via SSH against the KVM hosts, interacting with the Fabric Manager VM through the QEMU guest agent.

 `onefabric` key Commands: